Xen-Echo/devenv/README.md

 #### Dotfiles

-The `dotfiles` script copies the configuration files to the correct location using `ansible` to automate the task
+The `dotfiles` script copies the configuration files to the correct location using `ansible` to automate the task.
+This script is normally called by `./bin/devenv.sh` and wouldn't be called directly unless there is really a need to run the dot files ansible playbook outside of the standard run contex.

 **Usage:** `./bin/dotfiles.sh <ANSIBLE_DIR> <DOTFILE_DIR>`